ankit-rathi/ankit-rathi.github.io/h2w2/Introduction.md

 # Introduction:

-Welcome to a transformative exploration of life's fundamental dimensions through the lens of the H2W2 framework—Harmony 2 Well-being 2.
+Welcome to a transformative exploration of life's fundamental dimensions through the lens of the H2W2 framework.
 This framework is not just a guide; it's a philosophy that weaves together the essential threads of our existence, offering a holistic approach to well-being.

 ## Understanding the H2W2 Framework